awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 ### I'm having trouble using Docker with Amazon WorkSpaces<a name="docker_support"></a>

-Nested virtualization \(including the use of Docker\) is not supported on Amazon WorkSpaces for Windows\.
+Nested virtualization \(including the use of Docker\) is not supported on Amazon WorkSpaces for Windows or Linux\.
+For more information, see the [Docker documentation](https://docs.docker.com/docker-for-windows/troubleshoot/#running-docker-desktop-in-nested-virtualization-scenarios)\.

-The use of Docker on Linux WorkSpaces is also not supported\.
-If you use Docker on Linux WorkSpaces, you might experience some issues\.

 ### I receive ThrottlingException errors to some of my API calls<a name="throttled-api-calls"></a>